 At Arbor Teas, we believe tea should be brewed to suit your personal taste.
 We’re happy to make recommendations to get you started, but don’t hesitate to experiment!
 When brewing your tea, your main considerations are tea quantity, water temperature, and steeping time.
 We recommend herbal and rooibos teas to be steeped for 5 to 7 minutes in water heated to a full rolling boil.
 For the best flavor, use fresh water whenever possible, and avoid overboiling.
 If you want a stronger brew, just use more tea.
 And don’t forget to re-steep your tea leaves to get the most out of your leaf!

 Looking for more info?
 Check out our How-To Guides and Eco-Brewing Tips!

 "I drink a cup or two in the morning or evening as a way to add a boost of iron to my diet.
 Try it blended with our Organic Crimson Berry Tisane for a fruity kick!"

 "Not surprisingly, I like Nettle because of its slight chamomile-like quality (you may notice that our Organic Chamomile is my all-time favorite herbal tea!).
 In contrast to Chamomile, Nettle has a thicker mouthfeel and is less floral."

 Nettle leaves dried for a tisane boast a number of potential health properties.
-It is a common ingredient in folk medicine because of its high iron content and diuretic properties.
+It is a common ingredient in folk medicine because of its iron content and diuretic properties.
 Research has also linked nettle extract with antiproliferative (prevents spread of cells, especially malignant cells) effects on human prostate cancer cells.
 Nettle comes with the warning that drinking an excessive amount may result in an increased amount of estrogen in the body.